-Prerequisite: DPE MEd students must have at least one of APD1281H or permission of instructor.
+Prerequisite: DPE MEd students must have at least one of APD1249H or APD1297H or APD1281H or permission of instructor.

 Enrolment Limits: Preference will be given to APHD students.
 Students who have already taken APD3208H-Research Seminar in Adolescent Development, are not allowed to take this course.